What to expect:

 We are sure you are looking forward to your River Adventure with Headwaters Outfitters and we will make every effort to provide you with a wonderful day to remember.
-We have learned by experience and throughout the years that paddlers can gauge the enjoyment of their river trip by how well they were prepared should the unexpected occur.
-The weather can change quickly in the mountains and you can fall out of your boat and get wet.
+We have learned by experience and throughout the years that paddlers can gauge the enjoyment of their river trip by how well they were prepared, should the unexpected occur.

 Plan to arrive 30 minutes before actually getting on the river.
-This allows time for check in, completing all river_release_form , watching a short safety video, parking in our designated parking area, checking out your gear, and renting any optional equipment.
+This allows time for reservation check-in, confirming the Liability Release, receiving trip wristbands, parking in our designated parking area, and checking out needed gear.
 These procedures will allow you to depart on time.
 If you arrive later than your scheduled departing time, your trip will be delayed until the next departure time.

-For safety and convenience, please plan to leave your car keys at our River Shop at the front desk in the key box.
+To ensure safety and convenience for after your trip, please plan to leave your vehicle keys in our River Shop at the front desk in the key box.
 We do not recommend that you take them with you on your river trip.

-Bring with you to the River Shop everything you want to take on the river (coolers and larger items going on canoe trips maybe taken directly to the “Paddle House” to load into the River Van).
-Organize yourself to reduce the number of trips you make to your vehicle.
+Bring with you to the River Shop everything you want to take on the river (coolers and larger items going on river trips may be taken directly to load into the Shuttle Bus).
+Organize yourself before check-in to reduce the number of trips you make to your vehicle.

-Restrooms and other facilities are available for you to change clothing, etc.
+Restrooms and changing rooms are available for you to use before or after.

 Your River Host will serve as your assistant and/or shuttle driver.
 You will be transported ~5min. to our Private River Access for your adventure.
 They will direct and inform you through the pre-trip process, provide a brief safety orientation.
 The River Host will outfit each member of your group with the correct fitting Personal Floatation Device (PFD), equipment and gear.
 As well as assist with your loading and launching in boats for your departure on the river.

-We take great pride in issuing you clean, top-notch equipment.
+We take great pride in providing you clean, well-kept, and top-notch equipment.
 You will be responsible to return it in the same condition.

 Upon Arrival & While on the River

 ALL RIVER ACTIVITIES ARE RISK SPORTS-BOTH KNOWN AND UNKNOWN DANGERS EXIST.
 THERE ARE NO LIFEGUARDS OR SAFETY PERSONNEL ON THE RIVER.
-You must assume responsibility for your safety and that of your children.
+You must assume responsibility for your safety and that of your children and even pets.
 We do not assume liability for personal injury, loss or damage to personal property.

 Paddlers, adults or youth will not be able to participate on the river without READING AND SIGNING A HEADWATERS OUTFITTERS ASSUMPTION OF RISK & RELEASE OF LIABILITY FORM.
 Paddlers age 17 and under must have forms completed and signed by their parents or legal guardian.
 HAVE THE FORMS COMPLETED BEFORE ARRIVAL AND BRING THEM WITH YOU.

-B – Dress for the water and weather conditions.
+Dress for the water conditions and weather conditions.

 Be prepared to get wet.
 Wear comfortable, fast drying layers of clothing that can be taken off or added on during your trip on the river.
 A properly used and good-quality dry bag helps keep whatever you bring on the water secure and dry.
 Wear river shoes or old sneakers at all times on the river to protect your feet.
 NO FLIP-FLOPS or Open-Heeled/Slide-On Sandals.

-In summer, wear swim suits, T-shirts and quick-drying shorts.
+In summer, wear swim suits, quick dry-shirts and quick-dry shorts.
 In cooler weather/water, wear clothes that will keep you warm when wet: polypropylene, wool, but NOT cotton.

 Wear sun hats, especially on bright sunny days.
 We carry inexpensive straw hats in our River Shop.
 Wearing a wool hat on cooler or wet days helps to keep your body warm, and of course, there is nothing like a warm pair of gloves, when paddling early mornings, or in spring or fall.